-Before carrying out a demolition, you need to give a 'notice of intention' to demolish.
+Before undertaking a demolition, you need to give a 'notice of intention' to demolish.

 There's a charge payable of £200 to cover administrative work involved in the issuing of Section 81 counter notices (an approval notice).
 The council has 6 weeks to respond with appropriate notices and consultation.

 You should apply online to notify us of a proposed demolition.
 We must be informed at least 6 weeks before demolition commences.

 Before applying, you'll need:

 - site location - the location plan enables us to pinpoint the exact whereabouts of a site